Your “Tactical Tampon” is Useless for Life-Threatening Hemorrhage

 It is clear, that the tampon argument is based off passed down unverified anecdotes.
 The claims of “tampon truthers” are dangerous and need to be dismissed.
 Honestly, we probably need a study demonstrating their failure to make some headway.

-Editor’s note: This article represents the personal opinion of the author and is not necessarily representative of the views of any other party, and is not intended to serve as medical advice.
+This first appeared in The Havok Journal February 12, 2019 and represents the personal opinion of the author and is not necessarily representative of the views of any other party, and is not intended to serve as medical advice.